01 — OverviewConfidential / For acquirer reviewMAG-IP-2026-04

 Best for

-Companies that want the patent application and design package, but prefer to launch under their own brand.
+Companies that want the patent-pending product work, design package, and engineering shortcut, but prefer to launch under their own brand.
+The MAGMIRROR® trademark, brand, domain, and social channels are not included by default unless separately negotiated.

 Typically includes